tonyx/Sharpino/README.md

 Note: the Sharpino.Sample.11 removed the antipattern of primitive obsession for the Id type.
 It would be wise to do the same in any other example.
 The benefit of wrapping the Id in a non primitive type is the ability to typecheck expressions related to ids of multiple object of different type.
+- Version 4.5.5: added cachable details/view: a detailed view can be Refreshable and cachable, so that it refreshes when any of its object is updated (i.e. a related event is stored): [CACHING_DETAILS_VIEW.md](CACHING_DETAILS_VIEW.md)
 - Version 4.5.4: few more versions of eventstore functions handling task/cancellationToken
 - Version 4.5.3: removed some dupication in eventstore
 - Version 4.5.2: changed the definition of "undoer" in core (returning new state not only compensation events).
 Cleaned core a little.
 It may break existing code ("undoers" may need an update).